CreptoMining/MONAD/README.md

 # MONAD

+Monad Labs, is a blockchain company that recently raised **$225 million** in a Series A funding round led by **Paradigm,** making it one of the largest crypto fundraises in 2024; their total funding raised across all rounds is reported to be around **$248 million.**

+**Key points about Monad**:

+Focus: A layer-1 blockchain that aims to offer high transaction throughput while maintaining compatibility with the Ethereum Virtual Machine.

+Funding details: The recent **$225 million** Series A round included investors like **Electric Capital, Greenoaks, and Coinbase.**

+Leadership: **Keone Hon** is the co-founder and **CEO of Monad Labs**

 A concise guide to joining the Monad Testnet and preparing for the Monad Airdrop.
-Includes setup, and ecosystem interaction steps for the high-performance, EVM-compatible Layer 1 blockchain.
+Includes setup, and ecosystem interaction steps for the high-performance, EVM-compatible Layer 1 blockchain👇👇👇

 # Add Network
 Go to: https://chainlist.org/chain/10143